 Public consultation is the backbone of this OCP process.
 Residents of the plan area are encouraged to engage in the planning process by taking advantage of the range of participatory actives available.

-• Community planning workshops which will be held in late December 2017.
+• A community planning workshop will be held in early January, 2018

 • An open house will be held during the summer of 2018 to present the draft plan and gather feedback.